craigh411/suggestion-box/README.md

  var suggestionBox = $('#mySearch').suggestionBox();

   // get JSON from url
- suggestionBox.getSuggestions(`url`);
+ suggestionBox.getSuggestions('url');

  // Pass in json directly
  suggestionBox.showSuggestions({JSON});
  ```

+ ## JSON Format

-Currently JSON is expected to be provided in in the following format:
+JSON needs to be provided in in the following format:

 ```
 {